 The Hagerstown Maryland library is the first public library I have seen with a cafe inside.
 The Hagerstown Central location of the Washington County Free Library is a modern facility with hang out areas, community meeting rooms, great wi-fi, local history and research room, and a central atrium.
 You gotta love a town placing a priority on a fantastic fine arts museum and modern public library.

-Please also read 8 Great Things to Do in Annapolis Maryland.
+Please also read Favorite Things to Do in Annapolis.

 5. 28 South